fresheneesz/bitcoinThroughputAnalysis/README.md

 With enough sharding, blockchain storage would cease to be a scalability concern.
 The question would be how to ensure that each shard has enough replication.
 Additionally, the finer the sharding, the greater the danger of DOS attacks that target a particular shard.
 Both of these problems would have to be solved for distributed data storage to become a reality.

 Distributed data storage could other applications in the Bitcoin world as well.
 For example, backup of lightning commitments comes to mind.

+## Emergency Mode

+In a situation where many lightning channels must close for whatever reason, it may be acceptable to process, for a short while, more transactions per second than it is normally safe to process.
+In such a case, full nodes and miners could go into an "emergency mode" where a higher than normal number of transactions per second can be mined (similarly to [Monero's dynamic block size](https://github.com/JollyMort/monero-research/blob/master/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee%20-%20DRAFT.md)) and full nodes could be alterted that there is temporarily high stress on the network.
+This would help clear transactions from the mempool so that it would be far less likely that any lightning channels would close with out-of-date committment contracts.

+Since an event like this is unlikely to happen frequently, it might be acceptable to use more resources to protect the system in a situation where that's needed.
+The downside is that for the period of higher stress, fewer full nodes could spin up or keep up with transacstions, and therefore more nodes would have to rely on SPV-level security.
+More nodes relying on SPV would also put a more stress on full nodes.
+Also, a dynamic block size has the potential to be influenced by unintended factors.

+This is most definitely one of the least-baked ideas in this write up, but it could potentially allow second-layer protocols to retain almost as much security as the base layer (on-chain Bitcoin).

 # Future throughput and capacity needs